WHITE ROCK NEIGHBOURHOOD VENTURES (WRNV) BOARD

 Emily Berwyn – Project Champion (Meanwhile Space)

-responsible for the joint project management of the Observer Building
+John is responsible for the joint project management of the Observer Building development, focussing on construction and renovation.

-Beth is jointly responsible for the Project Management of the Observer Building development with John, and also supports Jericho Road with its many other projects and client work.
+Beth is jointly responsible for the Project Management of the Observer Building development, focussing on tenants and users of the building.
+She also supports Jericho Road with its many other projects and client work

 Sarah provides administrative, communications and events support to the Observer Building Development team.